i05nagai/memorandum/language/english_speaking.md

         * At the last minute, we found our tickets
     * a last-minute cancellation
     * His attorneys hoped for a last-minute reprieve.
+* soft pull
+    * soft inquiry
+* intervene
+    * get involved
+        * to intentionally become involved in a difficult situation in order to improve it or prevent it from getting worse
+    * come between
+* trippy
+    * relating to the effect produced by taking a psychedelic drug
+    * that was fucking trippy
+* phishing
+    * phising scam
+        * Phishing scams have become more sophisticated over the years
+* phishy
+* scam
+* spam
+* basic of spotting a phisy email
+* saboteur
+* sabotage
+    * to damage or destroy equipment, weapons, or buildings in order to prevent the success of an enemy or competitor
+        * Enemy agents had sabotaged the bridge.
+    * to intetionally prevent the success of a plan or action
+        * This was a deliberate attempt to sabotage the ceasefire.
+    * the act of intentionally preventing the success of a plan or action
+        * They moved quickly to prevent further sabotage of their investigation.
+* ceasefire
+    * an agreement, usually between two armies, to stop fighting in order to allow discussions about pease
+* Learning objectives
+* dirty money can drive from any criminal activities
+* illegimate
+    * illegimate source
+* fund
+    * funding for terrorist activities
+* abuse
+    * the company can be abused in money laundering via customers
+* silo
+    * storage place
+        * a large round tower on farm for storing grain or winter food for cattle
+        * a large underground place for storing and firing missiles
+    * part
+        * a part of a company, organization, or system that does not communicate with, understand, or work well with other parts
+* high
+    * get high
+    * high on life
+        * high on marijuana
+    * high off
+        * I miss getting high off you
+* toiletries
+    * articles used in washing and taking care of one's body, such as soap, shampoo, and toothpaste.
+* backport
+    * Backporting is the action of taking parts from a newer version of a software system or software component and porting them to an older version of the same software
+* tarnish
+    * metal
+        * to make or (especially of metal) become less bright or a different colour
+    * good opinion
+        * to make people think that someone or something is less good
+* tarnished
+    * less good
+        * made to seem less good or respected
+        * By 2015, the company was starting to look a little tarnished.
+* psych
+    * psyched
+* directorship
+* confide
+* corruption
+* ongoing negotiations
+* as a token of our appreciation
+* overrule your professional duties
+* What is expected of you
+* Assess and decide on employees’ raised Conflict of Interests

 ## disease/disorder